 McKinney is a native of Calamus, Iowa.
 He graduated from Calamus-Wheatland in 1998 where he was a member of the Warriors District Championship team.
 Coach McKinney’s other accomplishments include a Sport Management Degree from Iowa State.

-Ron Larson starts his sixth year as an assistant volunteer coach for the Lakers men's basketball team.
+Ron Larson starts his seventh year as an assistant volunteer coach for the Lakers men's basketball team.
 Ron is an alumnus of Iowa Lakes Community College, graduating from the Emmetsburg Campus in 1970.
 He graduated from Wayne State College in 1972, with a BAE degree.

 Ron taught and coached in Nebraska before returning to Mallard High School, in Mallard, where he taught and coached the boys’ basketball team to two state appearances.